|18 Min. Read||Jessica Rivera||April 19, 2023|

 For instance, consider the differences between the words “trousers” and “slacks.”
 The terms are identical in meaning, but one resonates far better in the UK than in the United States.

 These slight differences, just like those found between British English and American English, can be easily lost in translation.
-Direct translation can not account for nuances in cultural differences and local preferences.
+Word-for-word translation cannot account for nuances in cultural differences and local preferences.
 When you communicate to specific regional markets with phrasing that’s uniquely relevant to them, you increase the likelihood of your brand being fully understood and accepted.

 Other examples of localization include creating special promotions for specific markets or crafting unique, trust-building messaging to establish credibility in brand-new markets.

-How do you know which approach would work best for your website?
-Website localization and translation services differ on a tactical level.
+At this point you’re probably asking yourself: should I invest in translation or localization for my website?
+Both options differ on a strategic level, so the answer may not be black and white.
 Simple translation may be appropriate for some content types in specific markets.
 Localization is most often required for adapting highly emotive creative marketing content so it clearly resonates across regions.

 Websites usually contain several content types, from marketing copy to legal and technical information and user-generated forum content.
 For reasons of efficiency and cost, consider which types of content require localization and where you can simply ask for translation.
 What you may find is that a blend of translation and localization accentuates what you want to communicate to your target audience, and adds the flavor needed to reach them on a more personal level.